rasterio/rasterio/docs/topics/georeferencing.rst

 Coordinate Transformation
 -------------------------
+This section describes the three primary kinds of georefencing metadata supported by rasterio.

+Affine
+^^^^^^^

 A dataset's pixel coordinate system has its origin at the "upper left" (imagine it displayed on your screen).
 Column index increases to the right, and row index increases downward.
-The mapping of these coordinates to "world" coordinates in the dataset's reference system is done with an affine transformation matrix.
+The mapping of these coordinates to "world" coordinates in the dataset's reference system is typically done with an affine transformation matrix.

 .. code-block:: pycon